 Delete Capacity Reservation and Capacity Reservation Group

 Associate VM to a Capacity Reservation Group

-Associate AvSet to a Capacity Reservation Group

-Associate VMSS to a Capacity Reservation Group

 Dissociate VM from a Capacity Reservation Group

+Associate VMSS to a Capacity Reservation Group (ETA ~ 04/01)

-Dissociate VMSS from a Capacity Reservation Group
+Dissociate VMSS from a Capacity Reservation Group (ETA ~ 04/01)

-Important

-During the preview, only new deployments that are targeted to the Capacity Reservation at the time of allocation will be supported.
-If customers want to attach an existing VM/VMSS to the Capacity Reservation, they have to de-allocate and reallocate that VM/VMSS and target it to the Capacity Reservation at the time of allocation.
+Capacity Reservation APIs and ARM templates

-Capacity Reservation APIs
+Here is the link for Capacity Reservation APIs details.

 Here is the link for sample ARM templates to deploy Capacity Reservation.

-To do

-Add details about region supported in private preview – Canary vs South Central US?

 Capacity Reservation FAQ

 Does Capacity Reservation provide capacity guarantee?

 Yes, Capacity Reservation provides guarantee that capacity is exclusively reserved for the customer.
 However, in case of a big outage, it is possible that Azure is not able to make the capacity available.
-In that case, customer is eligible for refunds/credits as per our SLA.
+In that case, customer is eligible for refunds/credits as per our forthcoming SLA.
 Please note that SLA is not enforced during Private Preview.

 How much does Capacity Reservation cost?

 Capacity Reservation is charged at your negotiated PAYG rates.
-Any Reserved Instances discount are automatically applied to the Capacity Reservation by our billing system.
+Any available Reserved Instances discount are automatically applied to the Capacity Reservation by our billing system.

 Do I need quota to create Capacity Reservation?